DivyanshGarg380/Internship_Tracker/README.md

 These approaches quickly become outdated and require constant maintenance.

-This platform aims to become a personal recruiting operating system that maintains application records, status changes, and recruiting analytics from recruitment emails provided by the user.
+This platform aims to become a personal recruiting operating system that maintains application records, status changes, and recruiting analytics from recruitment emails provided by the user — and, with the AI Recruiting Agent, proactively finds new opportunities worth applying to in the first place.

 ---